 - Served as a community outreach officer and earned a trusted reputation acting as a liaison between the community and law enforcement.

-- Led successful initiatives that focused on training for officers and building relationships with community leaders.
+- Led successful initiatives that focused on officer training and building relationships with community leaders.

-By focusing on these qualifications, the candidate can show voters that they have the knowledge, experience, and skills to deal with the issue of community policing.
+By focusing on these qualifications, you’ll show voters that you have the experience and skills to handle the role of community policing.

 Describe the issues and your platform

-This section of your candidate statement is perhaps the most important, as it is where you outline your positions on the issues.
+This section is perhaps the most important, as it is where you outline your positions on the issues.
 Highlight the most pressing issues that your voters are facing.
 Break down your platform into a concise, informed, and well-organized summary.
 For each issue, provide details on policy solutions or initiatives that you plan to implement if elected.

 Wrap it up with a call to action

-Finally, finish up with a summary of your main points, along with a clear call to action.
+Finally, finish up with a summary of your main points.
+And don’t forget to add a clear call to action.
 Typically, this will be a request for your audience to support the campaign, to donate, volunteer, or get involved in some other way.
 Deliver your conclusion with confidence and conviction, so you leave a strong impression on the audience.

 Preparing for your audience